pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 * The transaction sender must be able to pay the maximum transaction fee.
 The maximum fee is the product of the transaction's `max_gas_amount` and `gas_unit_price` fields.
-If the sender's account balance for the Aptos coin is less than the maximum fee, validation fails with an `INSUFFICIENT_BALANCE_FOR_TRANSACTION_FEE` status code.
+If the sender's account balance for the Pont coin is less than the maximum fee, validation fails with an `INSUFFICIENT_BALANCE_FOR_TRANSACTION_FEE` status code.
 For `WriteSet` transactions, the maximum fee is treated as zero, regardless of the gas parameters specified in the transaction.